-Anna Leask is Professor of Tourism Management and a key member of the Tourism Subject Group in the Business School.
+Anna Leask is Professor of Tourism Management and a key member of the Tourism and Languages Subject Group in the Business School.
 Her teaching and research interests combine and lie principally in the areas of visitor attraction management, heritage tourism and destination management.
 She has co-edited several textbooks including Managing Visitor Attractions (2008) and Managing World Heritage Sites (2006) and contributed to several key tourism textbooks.
 She is on the Editorial Board for four international tourism journals and has been actively involved in the Scientific Committees for many international conferences in Europe and USA.
 She has published in key academic journals such as Tourism Management, International Journal of Tourism Research and Current Issues in Tourism, in addition to publishing a range of case studies, articles and practitioner papers.

 Anna’s recent undergraduate and postgraduate teaching delivery has been in Edinburgh, Switzerland, Hong Kong and Singapore.
 She has also been involved in the preparation and delivery of the Scottish Enterprise Destination Leaders’ Programme and the Executive Development Programme for Experience Industry Professionals (Singapore) CPD course.
 Recent research has focused on how visitor attractions and hotels can engage with Generation Y visitors and employees, with primary research being conducted in the UK, Hong Kong, Macau and Singapore.
 Anna is a Fellow of the Tourism Society and of the Higher Education Academy.
 Anna is a Visiting Professor at Wakayama University, Japan.